 Upon completing the exit procedure, we walked along the friendship bridge to the Cambodian Arch.
-A big information sign board was posted close to the arch stating the distance to the Visa-on-Arrival office (for those travellers requiring visa / 50 meters) and to the Passport Control (for travellers with visa or with visa-free entry privilege / 200 meters).
+A big information sign board was posted close to the arch stating the distance to the Visa-on-Arrival office [for those travelers requiring visa / 50 meters] and to the Passport Control [for travelers with visa or with visa-free entry privilege / 200 meters].

 Filipinos can enter Cambodia without visa so we walked 200 meters further after passing the arch.
-The passport control office is just across the casino with blue glass windows in the photo below.
+The passport control office is just across the casino with blue glass windows [see the photo below].

 By the way, Poipet is the name of the Cambodian town that welcomed us after crossing the border from Aranyaprathet.

 While walking to the passport control office, a guy approached Aaron.
-He made the right choice since Aaron is divinely accommodating, entertaining, unassuming, and undoubtful.
-The guy asked information like our destination, the number of individuals we had in a group, etc which I believe Aaron cheerfully answered.
+He made the right choice since Aaron is divinely accommodating, entertaining, and unassuming.
+The guy asked some information, such as our destination, the number of individuals we had in a group, etc., which I believe Aaron cheerfully answered.

 I called Aaron out and told him to hurry.
-When we reached the immigration office, we filled up the arrival card, fell in a very long line (again), had a little chat with immigration officers, and had our passport stamped.
+When we reached the immigration office, we filled up the arrival card, fell in a very long line [again], had a little chat with the immigration officers, and had our passport stamped.

 Free Shuttle to Poipet International Bus Terminal

 While I waited for Roderick and Aaron in the waiting area next to the immigration office, I met the guy who previously approached Aaron.
 He told me to get inside the shuttle to the international terminal.
 I told him that I am still waiting for my companions, then he replied, “Yeah, you have two more friends, right?”.
-Then I thought “Aaron, what else did you say to this guy?”.
+I started to wonder what other information did Aaron divulge to that guy.